lambdamikel/LambdaSpeak/README.md

 - &E4: using the *slow getters mode*, the requested setting value is much longer visible on the databus, i.e., a couple of microseconds.
 This mode is suitable for (slower) BASIC programs that want to read the LambdaSpeak settings.

 - &E3: LambdaSpeak offers a PCM sample-playing mode - it emulates the **Amdrum drum computer**.
 In this mode, every byte sent to port &FFxx (xx = arbitrary) will immediatly be played as an 8bit PCM sample.
 THe **Amdrum software** works out of the box in this mode, and sample quality is surprsingly good / high.
 This mode can only be exited by power-cycling LambdaSpeak.
 All interrupts are disabled, for maximimum processing speed and sample quality.
 Hence, even the reset button of LambdaSpeak is ineffective.
+Decoding of &FFxx will only be enabled when Amdrum mode is enabled (the ATmega sends a signal to the address decoder chip, i.e. the GAL22V10 or Xilinx CPLD, respectively).

+- &DF: in non-blocking native Epson (or native DECTalk) mode, speech can be stopped immediatly by sending this control byte.
+This is the only control byte which can be processed in asychronous mode while LambdaSpeak is speaking.
+The sole purpose of the non-blocking mode is to allow sending of this stop byte and henc being able to stop the speech at any time.

+- &DE: in SSA-1 or DK'tronics mode, a phoneme buffer is used.
+The buffer is flushed when no new phoneme has arrived for a certain time, or when the buffer is full.
+The buffer can also be flushed at any time by sending this control byte.

 More soon...